PENETRATING DAMP QUESTIONS

 Below are some of the most commonly asked questions regarding penetrating damp.
-Click to reveal the answers.

 Damp in general can cause respiratory health problems, especially amongst elderly people and children or people with asthma.
 Dangerous is a bit of a strong word, but depending on a person’s health, it might not be healthy to an individual.

 Penetrating damp is basically water that has managed to penetrate through the building structure.
 Look out for a leaky roof, burst water pipes, broken gutters or perhaps defective plumbing.
-Condensation on the other hand is typically caused the lifestyle of people within the property.
+Condensation on the other hand is typically caused by the lifestyle of people within the property.

 Water ingress is a term used to describe water entering a property, usually through a building defect such as a blocked gutter, leaky roof, failed damp proof course or deterioration of mortar within the brickwork joints.
 Water ingress can also be caused through faulty plumbing.

 First, identify the source of moisture.
-Find where is the water coming from and how is it getting into the property.
+Find where the water is coming from and how it is getting into the property.
 Then repair the defect to stop further moisture from entering the property.
 Then finally, consider what repair works need done on the affected area.

 The DIY part of a penetrating damp problem is establishing the cause of water ingress which will either be due to a building or plumbing defect.
 This could be a leaky roof which may be due to some missing slates.
 Perhaps the washing machine or dishwasher is letting out water.
 Check the pipes behind these units to make sure they are fitted correctly.
 After using some DIY to stop the water ingress, you will need to call the professionals to establish the damage penetrating damp has caused to the property’s timber.

-In some cases, where the source of moisture is external, it may cause dampness as cavity wall insultion has been known to absorb moisture/damp and ultimately bridge the gap between the outside wall and the inside plasterboard lining.
+In some cases, where the source of moisture is external, it may cause dampness as cavity wall insulation has been known to absorb moisture/damp and ultimately bridge the gap between the outside wall and the inside plasterboard lining.